 Engaging a festival crowd through the big screens requires more than just pointing a camera at the DJ.
 At large electronic music festivals – whether in the USA, Europe, or Asia – image magnification (IMAG) on giant LED walls is what helps even distant fans feel connected to the performance.
-In fact, the larger the event, the more crucial these big screens become for audience experience (www.rythmefx.com).
+In fact, the larger the event, the more crucial these big screens become for enhancing the overall live audience experience.
 But DJs don’t leap across the stage or swing guitars, so the video crew must get creative to make a person standing behind decks look as exciting on screen as the music sounds.

 From low-angle hero shots and crowd reaction cutaways to close-ups of mixer magic, each visual technique helps turn a DJ set into a compelling story.
 Using smart camera angles, live editing, and technical know-how, festival video teams can ensure the DJ appears dynamic, “telegenic,” and professional on those massive displays.
 Let’s explore how festival crews around the world make DJs look great on big screens while avoiding common pitfalls and respecting the artists.